dottxado/wp-cli-oop-plugin/README.md

     php -d memory_limit=512M "$(which wp)" package update

 ## Credits
-I'm following the path of this codebase since it was first developed by [Tom McFarlin](http://twitter.com/tommcfarlin/), then handed over to [Devin Vinson](https://twitter.com/DevinVinson) and actually can be found [here](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).
+I'm following the path of the codebase used as a template to scaffold the plugin since it was first developed by [Tom McFarlin](http://twitter.com/tommcfarlin/), then handed over to [Devin Vinson](https://twitter.com/DevinVinson) and actually can be found [here](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).